Talk & Play: Early Language Skills Course

 What’s inside the course?

-The Early Language Workshop includes four modules and a bonus section that will walk you through how language and communication develop with tangible takeaways and easy ideas to integrate and support your child.
+The Talk & Play: Early Language Skills course includes five modules that will walk you through how language and communication develop with tangible takeaways and easy ideas to integrate and support your child.
 Each module includes a video, audio files, and PDF handout, and will take approximately 15 minutes to complete.

 This course is for you if…